8-Day Self-Drive Tour of Iceland's Ring Road with In-Depth South Coast Exploration

 • More

-If you visit Myvatn, you might want to take a break at the Myvatn Nature Baths.
-This luxurious facility is often called "The Blue Lagoon of the North."
+If you visit the area, you might want to take a break at the Myvatn Nature Baths.
+This geothermal spa is often called "The Blue Lagoon of the North," offering a more intimate and secluded alternative to its famous counterpart on the Reykjanes Peninsula.

-In the Namfjall Geothermal Area, you will see boiling mud pots, fumaroles pouring steam into the air, and sulfur crystals in blues, greens, yellows, and whites.
+In the Namfjall Geothermal Area, you will see boiling mud pots, active steam vents, and sulfur crystals in blues, greens, yellows, and whites.
+This surreal landscape, often likened to an alien world, lacks vegetation due to acidic soil and toxic fumes.

-Another attraction in the Myvatn area is Dimmuborgir.
-This rock structure is sometimes called "The Black Fortress" because it resembles a medieval castle.
-In Icelandic folklore, these rocks and the surrounding lava caves are the home to trolls, particularly "Gryla," the mother of the 13 Icelandic Santas.
+Another attraction is the Dimmuborgir Rock Structure.
+It's sometimes called "The Black Fortress" because it resembles a medieval castle.
+In Icelandic folklore, the spot is said to be home to trolls, particularly Gryla, the mother of the 13 Icelandic Yule Lads.

-If you are more inclined to get to the coast, you could head further north towards Husavik.
-This seaside village is often called the "whale-watching capital of Europe."
+If you are more inclined to explore the coast, you could head further north towards Husavik.
+This seaside village is often called the "whale-watching capital of Europe," so if you're keen to catch a glimpse of these gentle giants of the sea, Husavik is the perfect place to join a whale-watching tour.

 Read more